paxperscientiam/mosh-builder/readme.md

-POSIX compliant script for unprivileged users to build mosh and protocol buffers.
+(mostly) POSIX compliant script for unprivileged users to build mosh and protocol buffers.

 Usage: